Can You Pass A WWII Carbine Test?

 Quick Summary

-The WWII M1 Carbine qualification test involves 40 rounds across five stages at 100, 200, and 300 yards, with a 35-second time limit per stage.
-Passing scores range from 135 (Marksman) to 175 (Expert) out of 200.
-The test emphasizes foundational shooting positions and stability.
+The WWII M1 Carbine qualification test involves 40 rounds fired in five stages at 100, 200, and 300 yards.
+Each stage has a 35-second time limit for 8 rounds with a reload.
+Passing scores range from 135 (Marksman) to 175 (Expert) out of 200 points, emphasizing fundamental skills like skeletal support and positional stability.

 Chapters